cleopatra-itn/Multimodal-Claim-Detection/Filtering/README.md

 python tweet_filtering.py -i coronavirus_tweet.json -k "../corona_images/" -t filtered_Corona_Tweets.json
 ```

 You should have list of tweets in jsonl format.
-Here is an example of one tweet:
+Here is the example format of jsonl file:
 ```
 {
 	"created_at": "Thu Aug 23 13:01:06 +0000 2018",